 Blanche Kelso Bruce was the first African American to serve a full term in the U.S. Senate, representing Mississippi as a Republican from 1875 to 1881.
 Bruce was also the first African American to become the Register of the Treasury, and thus was also the first African American to have his signature featured on U.S. paper currency.

 Blanche K. Bruce was born on March 1, 1841 in Farmville, Virginia.
 His mother, Polly, was enslaved.
 His father was most likely Pettus Perkinson, who was Polly’s enslaver and the son-in-law of her deceased previous enslaver, Lemuel Bruce.
 Bruce had ten siblings.
-Bruce was well educated as a youth having had a private tutor.
-Still, Bruce was not exempt from slavery’s injustices.
+He was well educated as a youth having had a private tutor, but this did not exempt him from injustices.
 Growing up, he was forced to work as servant to his half-brother William Perkinson.

 Bruce was elected as a Republican to the United States Senate in 1875 and served to 1881.
 Although he was the second African American Senator, after fellow Mississippian Hiram Revels, he was the first to serve a full term.
 When the Democrats gained control of the state in the same year he was elected, Bruce became increasingly isolated politically.
 However, as a senator, Bruce argued for levee systems and railroad construction, advocated political reform in federal elections, and spoke out for civil rights for African Americans, Native Americans, and Chinese who were becoming a major labor force in the Delta region of the state.